usaid-cs/yesterday-i-learned/python.md

 - `python -O` does only two things: remove assertions, and remove `if __debug__` blocks (which is True by default). [`python -OO` does only one extra thing](https://stackoverflow.com/a/2830411/1558430): remove docstrings.
 - Uses of operators in a multi-line situation are mandated by pep8 to be [in front of the line](https://www.python.org/dev/peps/pep-0008/#should-a-line-break-before-or-after-a-binary-operator) because, in their example, it looks nicer.
 Find issues with `\(.+\s[+\-*/]\s?$`.
 - To focus on another vertical tab group in pycharm, it's called ["Goto Next Splitter"](https://stackoverflow.com/a/10790588/1558430).
+- To annotate the fact that you return a `defaultdict` (a subclass of `dict`) rather than a `dict`,  `typing.DefaultDict` is preferred over `typing.Dict` even though the two may technically be true.
+- Prevent your class from being subclassed by [assigning a metaclass that checks if one of the `bases` is itself](https://stackoverflow.com/a/16056691/1558430).
+This works because the exact class that has this metaclass attached, does not have `bases`.
+- [`Mock(spec=...)`](https://docs.python.org/3/library/unittest.mock.html) allows that mock to pass `isinstance` checks as that type or instance's type.
+- [`MagicMock`](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.MagicMock) is just `Mock` with defaults.
+- Abstract base classes are useful when you never want the class instantiated.
+- You should always [`--no-site-packages`](https://stackoverflow.com/questions/21527471/what-is-no-site-packages-in-virutalenv) on a virtualenv that supports it.
+It isolates whatever else you have installed globally from your virtual env, which is mostly the point of a virtualenv.